 All Other Fees.
-Fees for other services would include fees for products and services other than the services reported above, including any non-audit fees.
+Fees for other services would include fees for products and services other than the services reported above, including anynon-audit fees.

-During the fiscal years ended March 31, 2017 and March 31, 2016, the aggregate non-audit fees billed by PwC for services rendered to our Adviser and any entity controlling, controlled by or under common control with our Adviser that provides ongoing services to us was \$62,150 and \$37,050, respectively.
-For the fiscal year ended March 31, 2017, such fees were for tax and compliance services, consultations, and an accounting research subscription.
-For the fiscal year ended March 31, 2016, these fees were for tax and compliance services, as well as an accounting research subscription.
+During the fiscal years ended March 31, 2018 and March 31, 2017, the aggregatenon-audit fees billed by PwC for services rendered to our Adviser and any entity controlling, controlled by or under common control with our Adviser that provides ongoing services to us was \$184,800 and \$62,150, respectively.
+For the fiscal years ended March 31, 2018 and 2017, these fees were for tax and compliance services, consultations, and an accounting research subscription.
 The Audit Committee has considered whether, and believes that, the rendering of these services to our Adviser and entities controlling, controlled by or under common control with our Adviser is compatible with maintaining the independent registered public accounting firm's independence.